One Week in Montréal With Patronicity

 Thank you to Stephane and Ralph from the city’s bike planning department for their generous time showing our team some of the 218 miles of bike paths in Montréal, and providing details on the birth and expansion of the now 115 mile REV protected bike network.

-Thank you to Claude and the team at L’Avenue du Mont-Royal for organizing a nearly two-hour tour of their 1.5 mile open street turned linear park, and for inviting folks from business improvement districts across the city to chat about their work, and allow our team to share a bit more about our work.
+Thank you to Claude and the team at L’Avenue du Mont-Royal for organizing a nearly two-hour tour of their 1.5-mile open street turned linear park and for inviting folks from business improvement districts across the city to chat about their work, and allowing our team to share a bit more about our work.

 Finally… We'd be remiss if we didn’t thank the following restaurants for keeping our team well-fed with some of the best meals we’ve each had in a long time: Saint Viateur Bagel, India Rosa, Restaurant District 4, Boulangerie Le Toledo, and many, many more!